NaziaSiddique/milestoneV2/README.md

 Each page of the website has a responsive navigation bar, both across the top and the bottom.
 All the pages feature the company logo on the top left-hand side of the page, as well as featuring a hero image.
 The hero images are all relevant to the firm and the values they want to get across i.e., professionalism, clean, clear images.
 The footer of each page also has the company’s contact details (phone number & address), as well as links to the social media handles (LinkedIn & Instagram).

 Home Page: the homepage of the website contains a hero image, which is a reflection of the company and gives the vibe of being a professional, clean business.
 The logo is clear and concise, it states exactly what the company is about (UA Accountancy).
-Just below the logo there is the company’s tag line (Where Service Meets Value) and a small ‘Contact Us’ button, when clicked takes the customer straight to the Contact Us form.
+Just below the logo there is the company’s tag line (Where Service Meets Value) and a small ‘Contact Us’ button, when clicked takes the customer straight to the 'Contact Us' form.
 The hero image is the background image, with the logo, company tagline and the nav bar overlapping it.
 The nav bar runs across the top with each button linking to a different page of the website and is fully responsive on both desktop mobile/tablet devices.

 The homepage has a brief overview of the company, services provided and its business values.
 When clicking on the ‘Read More’ button, it will take the customer to the ‘About Us’ page.
 The homepage also features some icons, for customers who are more visually inclined, with an overview of all the services provided by the company.